miguelammatos/Kollaps/README.md

 ## Note
 Removing the containers without cleanly stopping the experiment can potentially trigger a kernel memory corruption bug, leading to system instability!

-If you have started an experiment (services report as "running" on the dashboard) allways stop it through the dashboard before removing the containers.
+If you have started an experiment (services report as "running" on the dashboard) always stop it through the dashboard before removing the containers.